lisamelton/video_transcoding/README.md

 Unlike `HandBrakeCLI`, custom track names are allowed to contain commas.

-By default, only one audio track is selected.
+By default, only one track is selected as the main audio or default track.
 But you can add additional tracks, also with custom names:

     transcode-video --add-audio 4 --add-audio 5="Director Commentary" "/path/to/Movie.mkv"